selendra/selendra-wiki/docs/maintain/maintain-wss.md

 setting up an Nginx server for that domain, and finally [following LetsEncrypt instructions](https://certbot.eff.org/instructions?ws=nginx&os=ubuntubionic) for Nginx setup.
 This will auto-generate an SSL certificate and include it in your Nginx configuration.
-This will let you connect Polkadot-JS UI to a URL like mynode.mydomain.com rather than 82.196.8.192:9944, which is arguably more user friendly.
+This will let you connect Selendra-Portal UI to a URL like mynode.mydomain.com rather than 82.196.8.192:9944, which is arguably more user friendly.

 This is simple to do on cloud hosting providers or if you have a static IP, but harder to pull off